okeeffed/developer-notes/manual/Big-Data/Tools-And-Technologies.md

 The `Namenode` makes all decisions around replication of blocks for data durability.
 Periodically receives heartbeat and `BlockReport` from datanodes in the cluster.
 Receipt of heartbeat is the health check.

 ## Hadoop MapReduce

+A framework that makes it easy to write applications which can consume huge amouts of data.

+It allows processing in parallel on large clusters consisting of thousands of nodes.

+It is reliable and fault tolerant.